The Birth of King Jesus

 ° Some Jewish people say this "pivotal event of all human history to which the Feast of Trumpets (Rosh Hashanah) points is the Return of Christ"

-° What if His descent into the air to gather His church is on the aniversary of His Birth!?!?
+° What if His descent into the air to gather His church is on the anniversary of His Birth!?!?

-Acts 17:11 — These were more noble than those in Thessaloica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.
+Acts 17:11 — These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.

 See I Thessalonians 4:15-18